 Consider these findings from an Aug.
 24 report based on data from Forbes: In March 2020, there were 614 Americans with 10-figure bank accounts; this August, there were 708.
 This billionaire-club members’ wealth increased $1.8 trillion over 17 months.
 And their wealth increase will go untaxed — wealth growth is not taxed like wage income.

 This wealth growth would pay for more than half of the 10-year $3.5 trillion investment package.

 Manchin also expressed concern about inflation.
 As an economist, I agree that inflation should be carefully monitored — but it is unwise to overreact to short-term data.
 According to Alan Binder, economics professor at Princeton University, “Much of this year’s inflationary surge can be traced to two transitory factors: bounceback from the anomalous negative inflation readings of early 2020 and bottlenecks as the economy reopens unevenly.”

 Overwrought inflation concerns must not derail the opportunity to build a strong economy from the bottom-up by investing in help with the cost child care, health care, elder care, housing and education.

 Chronic underinvestment in working families undermines our nation’s productive capacity and, in turn, demand greater than supply will increase prices over the long-term.
 The best way to prevent long-term inflation is to make smart investments in productivity.

 The question for Manchin is whether he will support the net investments necessary to create an economy that works for workers, not just the wealthy.
 He must evaluate both sides of the federal budget spreadsheet — investments and revenue — and ask do the policies taken as a whole help hardworking West Virginians?

 When you look at the whole story, the answer is clearly yes.

-Kathleen Stoll serves as the Policy Director for West Virginians for Affordable Health Care and operates a policy and economic consulting business, Kat Consulting.
+Kathleen Stoll is the policy director for West Virginians for Affordable Health Care (wvahc.org) and operates a policy and economic consulting business, Kat Consulting.